Luca Giordano: Court painter in Spain, 1692–1702

-Late work in Naples
+Late work in Naples, 1702–1705

-After his return to Naples early in 1702, Giordano continued to paint prolifically.
+After his return to Naples, Giordano continued to paint prolifically.
 Executed in a lighter, less rhetorical style, these late works, prefiguring Rococo, proved influential throughout the eighteenth century, and were admired by Fragonard.

 He spent large sums in acts of munificence, and was particularly liberal to poorer artists.
 One of his maxims was that the good painter is the one whom the public like, and that the public are attracted more by colour than by design.